ThoughtWorks-SEA/developer-training/docs/javascript/callback-hell.md

 ## Solutions to callback hell

-Needless to say, this kind of codes are hard to read and maintain.
+Needless to say, this kind of code is hard to read and maintain.
 What can we do about it?

 ### Refactoring codes to avoid nested structure